Translate This Page

 98. Abraham Lincoln led America through the Civil War.

 99. A citizen has the right to vote.

 100. The colonists fight the British because of high taxes.

-We would like to request your kind support by giving us a "Like" on our Facebook Page, thank you so much in advance!
 We're glad to open up a “Buymeacoffee” ☕️ to help us create more Youtube educational videos for our fellow immigrants so that they can pass their naturalization interviews and tests for U.S. citizenship!
 With your support and help, you can make so many dreams become a reality.
 Thank you!
 I truly wish you good luck on your scheduled interview.
 Kindly inform me if you have any suggestions, questions or you’re able to pass the test by simply commenting on this webpage, thank you in advance!

 Both the reading and writing part of the naturalization examination is very easy so try to relax and sleep well the day before your test.
 I was an applicant too and the writing part of the test was truly easy since the USCIS Officer only gave me a very short sentence to write on that digital tablet.
 I had posted on this webpage the possible sentences that may come out during your test and these sentences came from the USCIS Reading and Writing Vocabulary Lists (Please see the links below).